garygr2002/Rebalance/README.md

 ### State of the Project

-After approximately 13 months of work, I have deemed the design, code and deployment activities of the project to be complete.
-I have allocated one man-month to fully document the project for professional showcase.
+After 13 months of work - to the end of February 2022 - I deemed the design, code and deployment activities of the project to be complete.
+I allocated one man-month to fully document the project for professional showcase.
 My intention is to complete this work by the conclusion of March 2022.
 An observer will note progressive activity and growth in this markdown file and related documents during this time.
 Below you will find some portions of the markdown template that remain unedited.
 Stop by often for updates!

 ## Table of Contents